 Ochiai: I visited the city of Kyiv in 2015.
+When I see the current situation in Ukraine,

-Arrival of generators for public utilities of local governments in Ukraine (2024
+Arrival of generators for public utilities of local governments in Ukraine (2024)

 I cannot help but feel how fragile and precious peace is.
 What the people of Ukraine want most is for the war to end as soon as possible and for peace to return.
 The equipment we procure may not directly lead to the end of the war in Ukraine, but I hope that it will be useful for the early recovery and reconstruction of the country, and I will continue to do my utmost.